Canon 1D X vs 1Ds Mark II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX and the 1Ds Mark II have been discontinued, but can regularly be found used on eBay.
+Both the 1DX and the 1Ds Mark II have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the 1DX was followed by the Canon 1DX Mark II.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the features and operation of the 1DX and 1Ds Mark II can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Canon 1Ds Mark II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X and the Canon 1Ds Mark II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D X: